jeancaffou/vue3-q-tel-input/readme.md

 ### Vue3 Quasar Telephone Input ( VUE3-Q-TEL-INPUT )

 The plugin was made over Vue3 while considering the [Quasar Framework v2.X](https://quasar.dev/).
 The plugin provides auto country detection on user inputs as well as dropdown for country which supports search by name, country code, and country phone code.
+The countries are sorted alphabetically.

 A live preview for the code is available in [CodePen](https://codepen.io/CdTgr/full/PoMmeRZ)